Stained glass

 My photography of the hundreds of stained glass windows included in the book was also widely commended in reviews, and the editor of the British Art Journal suggested that it ‘may well be the most beautiful book ever on stained glass.’
 According to Thomas Lloyd, Welsh Herald and architectural historian, the book is 'a revelation, revealing unexpected art treasures of British importance and setting a new standard in research and presentation, the author being a superb professional photographer.’
 Reviewing my book Depicting St David (2020) in the Newsletter of the Ancient Monuments Society/Friends of Friendless Churches, Matthew Saunders writes of my 'skill set [which] positively encourages the production of beautiful and authoritative books'.

-Work recording stained glass in churches in Wales is ongoing, and in addition to a photographic archive of stained glass from around 800 churches in Wales, I have also been gathering an archive of images and notes on stained glass at many more churches, and other kinds of buildings.
-Unfortunately, only a little more than half of all this material is currently catalogued and available on the 'Stained Glass in Wales' catalogue, as the cataologue has not had any significant funding since 2011.
-My thanks are due to the Glaziers Trust, the Kempe Society and the Gibbs Trust that have funded additions to the site in recent years.
-For more information about the site and recent work, see this blog post (December 2020).
+Work recording stained glass in churches in Wales is ongoing, and in addition to a photographic archive of stained glass from around 850 churches in Wales, I have also been gathering an archive of images and notes on stained glass at many more churches, and other kinds of buildings.
+Unfortunately, only a little more than half of all this material is currently catalogued and available on the 'Stained Glass in Wales' catalogue, as the catalogue did not receive any significant funding between 2011 and 2025.
+My thanks are due to the Glaziers Trust, the Kempe Society and the Gibbs Trust that have funded additions to the site in this period.